TAP Assuming Care Local Mentoring Program

 After decades of serving the community, Big Brothers Big Sisters of Southwest Virginia (BBBS) will close effective January 31, 2021.

 Despite the unfortunate closure, Total Action for Progress (TAP) is honored to assume care of the program.
 TAP will facilitate the program’s 50 current matches.
 This will ensure children in the Roanoke Valley continue to receive services and mentoring.

 TAP will also take on the after-school tutoring program, outdoor adventures, and in-school mentoring programs.
 These programs are partnerships with public school systems and Roanoke City Parks and Rec.

 The Big Brothers Big Sisters (BBBS) model of one-to-one mentoring carries a great financial expense.
 The BBBS board decided it is no longer financially feasible to continue under affiliation with the national organization.
 This is due to declining grant funding and donations over the years, and the difficulty of fundraising during a pandemic.

 From BBBS Board President

 “While this was a difficult decision, after careful consideration we feel this is the right move to prioritize our children and the mission,” said Laura Carini, BBBS Board President. ”While we are sad to close the area’s largest and longest-running youth mentoring program, we are confident it is the right choice.
 We are forever grateful to TAP and confident the organization provides the experience and resources necessary to best serve our children.”— BBBS Board President

 Introducing “Superhero Kids”

 The program will operate under the supervision of TAP Housing & Human Services Director Stacey Sheppard.
-TAP has many years of experience leading mentoring programs, including Virginia CARES, Fathers First, Y.A.L.E.
+TAP has many years of experience leading mentoring programs, including Virginia CARES, Y.A.L.E.
 (Young Adult Life Enhancement), and more.

 From TAP’s CEO